nawazdhandala/js-uri/trunk/README.txt

   var blah      = new URI("blah");
   var blah_full = blah.resolve(some_uri);
   alert(blah_full);         // http://www.example.com/foo/blah

+To use this library take a copy of lib/URI.js and include it in your page. e.g.

+  <script type="text/javascript" src="URI.js"></script>

-It is based around code in RFC3986, "Uniform Resource Identifier (URI): Generic Syntax".
+It is based around code in RFC3986, "Uniform Resource Identifier (URI):
+Generic Syntax".
+There is a copy in the doc directory.

+If you wish to run the test suite, open "tests/index.html" in a browser.
+For some reason, this appears to only work in mozilla-based browsers (firefox, camino, etc).

+If you have any queries about the library, please drop me an email:

+  Dominic Mitchell <dom [at] happygiraffe.net>

 @(#) $Id$